iTwin/itwin-cli/docs/api.md

   **Type:** `string` **Required:** No

 - **`--empty-response`**
-  The request does not contain a response body.
+  Indicates the request will not return a response body.
   **Type:** `flag` **Required:** No

 - **`--header`**